top of page

 I create research and support for people impacted by family estrangement

-I turned my hard luck into a calling to help others to feel less alone and less abnormal.
-There are literally millions of us out there who have this cut off experience of family but so few talk about it for fear of judgement or more exclusion.
-I believe too that so much of our family pain is the result of inter-generational trauma.
+There are millions of us out there who have a cut off or estranged experience of family, but so few people talk about it for fear of judgement or exclusion.

-When I was in my late twenties, I wrote about this shame that I felt with my situation in the national press.
-I then went on to found the only non-for-profit that works on family estrangement, called Stand Alone.
+As a young journalist, I wrote about this shame that I felt with my situation in The Guardian.
+As a result of this piece, in 2012, I went on to found the only non-for-profit that works on family estrangement, called Stand Alone.

-I believe research has to have an impact.
 My media work, campaigning and research have contributed to pioneering public policy changes in the UK for some of society's most vulnerable young adults who have no family support.
-I now sit as an advisor for Scottish Government on the matter and help shape future policy for a number of UK governmental agencies.
+This has been most notable in the Higher Education sector in the UK, where estranged young adults are now recognised as a vulnerable group by government.
+Over 100 institutions have pledged to create financial, material and emotional support for estranged young people.
+I sit as an advisor for Scottish Government on the matter, and I help shape future policy for a number of UK governmental agencies.

 For this body of work (and the millions of pounds that I fundraised to do it) I was awarded an honorary doctorate by University of Brighton in 2018.
-You can watch my acceptance speech below on this page.
+You can watch my acceptance speech below.

 Over the last decade, my work has helped millions of people globally to feel less alone, heal and move on from family estrangement.